Duke Africa Initiative Faculty Opportunities

 Each year, the Steering Committee of the Africa Initiative provides funding for small projects or working groups for the coming academic year.
 These grants have traditionally been in the range of $2,000 - $6,000 and are awarded to Duke faculty working in arts and humanities, environmental and life sciences, physical sciences, engineering, social sciences or multidisciplinary areas.

-The Steering Committee of the Africa Initiative wishes to announce a call for applications to fund small projects or working groups in the fall of 2019.
-We envision supporting up to five projects that meet the following criteria:
+The Steering Committee of the Africa Initiative funds five to seven small projects or working groups that meet the following criteria:

 - We are interested in generating networks and synergies among scholars with common interests at Duke, and therefore we will only be funding projects that take place on Duke's campus, not those in Africa itself.